 Weather: High temperatures reach into the lower 90s F with lows in the lower 70s F. Humidity starts to creep up, and the sun becomes more intense.
 Quick afternoon thunderstorms become more commonplace, but are usually short lived.
 These storms may temporarily close certain attractions, but bring a rain poncho and keep on having fun!

-Events: Usually Star Wars Weekends are winding down and the Sounds Like Summer Concert Series at Epcot gears up where you can enjoy a variety of musical acts.
+Events: Sounds Like Summer Concert Series at Epcot gears up where you can enjoy a variety of musical acts.

 Crowds: While schools are now out for the summer and more folks are heading to the parks, crowd levels are still lower than they will be as summer marches on.
 If you are looking to take advantage of a summer vacation, June is one of the best times to visit.